MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 [!INCLUDE [CentOS End Of Life](../../../includes/centos-end-of-life-note.md)]

-Performance diagnostics offers two ways to identify and troubleshoot performance issues on your virtual machine (VM).
-Continuous diagnostics is a lightweight process that collects data at five-second intervals and reports insights about resource usage every five minutes.
-The on-demand diagnostics option helps you troubleshoot an ongoing performance issue with more in-depth data, insights, and recommendations based on data collected at a single point in time.
+Use the Performance Diagnostics identify and troubleshoot performance issues on your virtual machine (VM).
+You can run the tool in two modes:

+- **Continuous performance diagnostics** is a lightweight process that collects data at five-second intervals and reports insights about resource usage every five minutes.
+- **On-demand performance diagnostics** option helps you troubleshoot an ongoing performance issue with more in-depth data, insights, and recommendations based on data collected at a single point in time.
 Performance diagnostics stores all insights and reports in a storage account, which you can configure for short data retention to minize costs.

-You can run performance diagnostics directly from the Azure portal, where you can also review insights and a report on various logs, rich configuration, and diagnostics data.
+Run Performance Diagnostics directly from the Azure portal, where you can also review insights and a report on various logs, rich configuration, and diagnostics data.
 We recommend that you run performance diagnostics and review the insights and diagnostics data before you contact Microsoft Support.

-This article explains how to use the performance diagnostics tool and what the continuous and on-demand performance diagnostics options offer.
+This article explains how to use Performance Diagnostics and what the continuous and on-demand modes offer.

 > [!NOTE]
 > Continuous diagnostics is currently supported only on Windows.